 Introductory Study Note The Introductory Study Note has a complete listing of all study notes as well as errata and other important information.

-Case Study A copy of the case study will be provided with the examinations.
+Case Study The case study will be provided with the examination.

 Candidates will not be allowed to bring their copy of the case study into the examination room.